sous-chefs/jenkins/README.md

 ### Proxies
-If you need to pass through a proxy server to communicate between your masters and slaves, you will need to set a special node attribute:
+If you need to pass through a proxy to communicate between your masters and slaves, you will need to set a special node attribute:

 ```ruby
 node['jenkins']['executor']['proxy']